montagao/montagao.github.io/blog/315/index.md

 | _Ez flex_ |

 On July 19th, 2018, nearly two years after I started going to the gym, I hit 2 plates.
 225lbs.
-After countless weeks of 205, 215, 220, I did it, and I felt like a graduated from the School of Iron.
+After countless weeks of 205, 215, 220, I did it, and I felt like I graduated from the School of Iron.

 But like most new grads, my brain again shifted to another place.